dannythedeveloper/Quiz-App/README.md

 https://dannythedeveloper.github.io/Quiz-App/

-Web application that runs a quiz on Christmas classic "Home Alone"
+Web application that uses JavaScript, and jQuery to run a quiz on Christmas classic "Home Alone"